1. Getting Started

 - Optionally, enter a Description.

 - Click "Create Project".
 You will be redirected to the new project's Documentation entry list.
+Default settings (like view tracking) are applied based on System Settings.

 Editing Project Settings